You Can Make History (Young Again): Live performances

-John only played this song 2 times live on one day.
-He performed the song on 15 November 1996 in The Rosie O'Donnell Show and Late Night with Conan O'Brien.
+John only played this song two times live on one day.
+He performed the song on 15 November 1996 on The Rosie O'Donnell Show and Late Night with Conan O'Brien.

 Music video

-A music video, essentially a tribute to Elton's career, was also filmed for the song, featuring Elton singing in front of a microphone in a room with striped walls.
-Intercut with this are scenes of the camera panning across and zooming in and out of photographs and video footage (projected within the photo frames), showing various performances and notable events from throughout Elton's career.
-Lying amongst these photographs are notable Elton accessories, such as a knee-high boot adorned with stars, sunglasses with purple lenses, and various top hats.
+A music video, essentially a tribute to John's career, was also filmed for the song, featuring John singing in front of a microphone in a room with striped walls.
+Intercut with this are scenes of the camera panning across and zooming in and out of photographs and video footage (projected within the photo frames), showing various performances and notable events from throughout John's career.
+Lying amongst these photographs are notable John accessories, such as a knee-high boot adorned with stars, sunglasses with purple lenses, and various top hats.

 Towards the end of the video, several of the frames catch fire, and remain charred as smoke rises out of the box first seen at the beginning.
-One final frame shows Elton with his back towards the camera as he bows.
+One final frame shows John with his back towards the camera as he bows.